Check you’re in the right Universal Credit work-related activity group

 How many hours you’re expected to work

-For your earnings threshold, your weekly hours depend on what work-related activity group you’re in:
+For your earnings threshold, your weekly hours depend on what work-related activity group you would be in if you weren't working:

 |Your work group||Hours|